 Introduce as many perennial plants as possible

-They host wildlife, start earlier in the spring, and save time not having to restart them from seeds every year.
+– They host wildlife, start earlier in the spring, and save you time by not having to restart them from seed every year.

-Start small: also keep in mind the development for the coming years.
+Start small: also keep in mind how it will develop in future years.

 Fill the beds with plants: these permanent beds are the space reserved for plants.